veragak/r-data-wrangling-practice/Assignment02_LightBeer/README.md

 ## 📂 Files

 - `assignment02_analysis.R` — full solution using base R + tidyverse
-- (optional) `../data/LightBeer.csv` — dataset used for the exercise
+- The dataset used in this project cannot be shared due to course policies.

 ---